abthefish/rpipes/README.txt

 for the raspi to correctly email the warning message.

-Any student who has contributed meaningful(*) code to this project on github will share equally in the (to be determined) presigious prize!
+Any student who has contributed meaningful(*) code to this project on github will share equally in the (to be determined) prestigious prize!

 Regards and Good Luck,